Mermade/openapi-specification-extensions/README.md

 # openapi-specification-extensions
-A resource for common and standardised OpenAPI specification (vendor) extensions
+A resource for common and standardised OpenAPI specification (vendor) extensions.

+As well as a list of vendor-documented specification-extensions, this repository contains the results of an analysis of extensions and formats used in real-world OpenAPI definitions, as at late March 2017.

 ## Vendor-documented extensions